-Does the prospective provider have specific public policies and/or Service Level Agreements (SLAs) relating specifically to security and data responsibility?
+Does the prospective provider have specific public policies and Service Level Agreements (SLAs) relating explicitly to security and data responsibility?
 If there isn’t one available publicly, ask for one before committing.

 Does the provider offer fully compliant servers?
-PCI, HIPPA, GDPR, CCPA, and SOC all have very specific requirements regarding security configurations and practices.
+PCI, HIPAA, GDPR, CCPA, and SOC have very particular security configurations and practice requirements.
 Instead of working harder with multiple cloud hosting providers, work smarter by consolidating your infrastructure with one cloud host.

 2. Understand Security and Compliance Responsibilities

-Here are a couple of things that are helpful to remember when assessing security and compliance responsibilities.
+Here are a few helpful things to remember when assessing security and compliance responsibilities:

 Cloud Service Provider Policies

-Your organization must understand what data is going to be placed on the cloud service provider’s platform.
-It is not uncommon to partner with several different providers for specific needs.
-It is critical to keep track of what providers’ systems are compliant with regulations on particular data types and which ones are not.
+Your organization must understand what data will be placed on the cloud service provider’s platform.
+It is not uncommon to partner with multiple cloud providers for specific needs.
+It is critical to track what providers’ systems comply with regulations on particular data types and which ones do not.

 There are a handful of regulations that can impact what data you should put in the cloud.
-It is critical to know what types of information you’ll be putting into the cloud and how this data might need to be treated according to regulations such as GDPR, CCPA, HIPAA, and PCI.
+It is critical to know what types of information you’ll be putting into the cloud and if any data protection and encryption are necessary according to regulations such as GDPR, CCPA, HIPAA, and PCI.

 3. Harden Security and Access

 Before you or your organization starts uploading data to a cloud provider, you should perform a thorough review of any and all security and access settings.
-You should have a clear understanding of who should have access to what types of data within your organization.
+You should clearly understand who needs access to which data types within your organization.